Terminator 2: Judgment Day (arcade game): Reception

 Steve Bradley of Amiga Format gave the Amiga version a 73 percent rating and called it "a faithful conversion" of the arcade version, as well as, "A fast, furious and frantic, if rather limited, shoot-em-up with a barrowload of violence chucked in for good measure."
 CU Amiga gave the Amiga version a 90 percent rating and called it, "A pixel perfect recreation of the fantastic arcade experience."
 CU Amiga called its graphics "miles better than the Mega Drive conversion," and noted that it was easier than the arcade version because of its different speed levels.

 Stuart Campbell of Amiga Power gave the Amiga version a 57 percent rating and felt that it was an improvement from an earlier Terminator 2 video game by Ocean Software.
-However, Campbell wrote, "The graphics are small and shoddy, the sound is largely horrible, gameplay is repetitive and swiftly tedious, and you will more than likely finish it inside three or four goes.
+However, Campbell wrote, "The graphics are small and shoddy, the sound is largely horrible, the gameplay is repetitive and swiftly tedious, and you will more than likely finish it inside three or four goes.
 If you can bear the frustration of having that many goes in the first place, that is.
 Tangibly inferior to the Mega Drive version, and there is very little excuse for that.
 The repetitive gameplay is hardly the conversion's fault, but it is pretty sloppy in most other departments, and the reduced difficulty (from the Mega Drive game at least) is a major mistake."
-In 1995, Flux magazine ranked the arcade version 74th on their Top 100 Video Games.
+Flux magazine ranked the arcade version 74th on their Top 100 Video Games in 1995.
 They lauded the arcade version writing: "One of the best movie adaptations ever."

 Legacy

 In 2021, Arcade1Up announced a 3/4 scale replica on the T2 arcade cabinet.
-The cabinet runs the original arcade version of the game and also includes a behind the scenes documentary of how the game was made.
+The cabinet runs the original arcade version of the game and also includes a behind-the-scenes documentary of how the game was made.
 Noticeable differences include the light guns being demountable, rather than Positional guns.
 They are also red & blue in color, instead of the original black.
-The cabinet uses Sinden technology, in which a small webcam is built into the guns that track a white boarder on the screen.
+The cabinet uses Sinden technology, in which a small camera is built into the guns that track a white border surrounding the screen.
 This is because all Arcade1Up machines use a modern LCD display.

-Other minor difference include the Midway logo not being present on the top sides of the cabinet & the ability to post high scores via a WiFi leaderboard.
+Other minor differences include the Midway logo not being present on the top sides of the cabinet & the ability to post high scores via a WiFi leaderboard.